YOmaann/genimi/README.md

 # genimi
 A package to access Google Gemini API in Emacs.
-Fetch from the API on emacs.
+Fetch from the Google Gemini API on emacs.

 # Installation